Buon Natale! And how to avoid that sinking feeling…

 The good news is that here at Campania Wines, we have the perfect alternative made in Campania – an Alberti Strega Panettone .

 The panettone is a sweet bread loaf, light and airy, beautifully studded with dried fruits and candied peel.
 It originated in Milan, in Northern Italy and there are many fanciful stories about why it’s called panettone.

 The boring version, sadly the most credible, is that ‘panetto’ means ‘loaf’ in Italian and the addition of the suffix ‘-one’ is applied to something that’s large – so – panettone simply means large loaf.

 It’s complicated to make a panettone, involving a proving process which takes several days.
 This allows the flavours to develop and enhances the distinctive fluffy texture.
 After precise baking, it’s hung upside-down to cool, which stretches it out to give the characteristic dome shape.

-Italians tend to buy their panettone and pandoro from the local pasticceria, to give as precious gifts for family and friends.
+Italians tend to buy their panettone from the local pasticceria, to give as precious gifts for family and friends.

 Here are a few words of warning, though: Caveat emptor – let the buyer beware!

 The panettone is the festive feature of every household in Italy but is also one of the most copied Italian cakes around the world.
 You only have to look in a British supermarket at this time of year!
 There are aisles full of it, often mass-produced somewhere other than Italy, with cheap ingredients and a long shelf-life.

 Don’t be tempted to purchase cheap imitation cakes and risk being disappointed like that!

 Buy a beautiful Alberti Strega Panettone from Campania Wines, and…